|

 as well as where he or she now lives.

-To give you some insight on how we perform translations and why we ask a lot of questions, before accepting a project,
+To give you some insight on how we perform translations and why we ask, before accepting a project,

 let me explain some recent Vietnamese history and how that affects the translation of documents.